-In its origin, the vampire is a combination of old myths of different cultures.
-For example the Mesopotamian, Ancient Greeks, Manipuri, the Romans and all older religions and beliefs are talking about evil entities and evil spirits.
+In its origin, the vampire is a combination of old myths of slavic and other cultures.
+In its roots, for example, the Mesopotamian, Ancient Greeks, Manipuri, the Romans and all older religions and beliefs are talking about evil entities and evil spirits.

 Lamashtu – in Mesopotamia is a female demon with a hairy body, lioness head, donkey teeth, long fingers and fingernails.
 Unlike other gods in the Mesopotamian lore, Lamashtu is a demon or demi-goddess that acts according to her own will.
 She is closely related to the Hebrew Lilith and later, Lilith will be the Mother of all Vampires in common perception.